 The trucking insurance package you decide on for your company will likely include a few different types of coverage, and to identify the options you require, it will help to gain an understanding of each type of coverage and how they work.

-Commercial truck insurance is an important type of coverage to protect you from costly bills should any of your trucks become involved in an accident.
+Commercial truck insurance protects you from costly bills should any of your trucks become involved in an accident.
 If you drive a personal truck or car, you already know you require auto insurance to stay legal on the road.